-Data/quantitative and qualitative information that might be requested depend on the specific situation but includes, inter alia, information about the participant's capacity to fulfil its settlement obligations, in particular concerning ancillary systems and any critical payments or very critical payments.

-In any case, to maintain access, the participants have to fulfil the legal and technical requirements defined under the TARGET Guideline and Banco de Portugal's Instruction no. 16/2022, that regulates the operation of the national component system of TARGET-PT.
+Data/quantitative and qualitative information that might be requested depend on the specific situation but includes, inter alia, information about the participant's capacity to fulfill its settlement obligations, in particular concerning ancillary systems.
+In any case, to maintain access, the participants have to fulfill the legal and technical requirements defined under the TARGET2 Guideline, translated into the Banco de Portugal's Instruction no. 54/2012.